 Not only do the last days of summer mark the end of a season, but it also marks the beginning of a harsh allergy season.
 Since most people impacted by seasonal allergies are most sensitive in fall and spring months, it becomes a necessity to do whatever you can to limit the side effects.

 This is the perfect time of year to change out any filters in your home to make sure you’re breathing in clean air.
 It’s also important to look for any signs that you are in need of a filter change, regardless of the time of year.
-You can either tackle the project yourself or call in a local professional who can save you time by doing a quick inspection to detect any other issues with your HVAC unit or furnace.
+You can either tackle the project yourself or call in a local professional or an electrician who can save you time by doing a quick inspection to detect any other issues with your HVAC unit or furnace.

 Comfy Up the Place